RV and Boat Storage Facility Loans

 There are numerous other advantages and “caveats” and for the full list you may want to visit my post about SBA self storage financing.

-Bottom line – this is an extremely viable form of financing if you want to capitalize on the large segment of the population that plans to purchase or currently owns a boat or rv and you are looking for maximum leverage.
+Bottom line – this is an extremely viable form of financing if you want to capitalize on the large segment of the population that plans to purchase or currently owns a boat, rv or other vehicles and you are looking for maximum leverage.

 Contact me at jking (at) green commercial capital (dot) com or call 1-800-414-5285 if you would like more information